 We are a professional association

 The British Psychoanalytic Council (Former name: British Confederation of Psychotherapists (BCP)) is a professional association, representing the profession of psychoanalytic and psychodynamic psychotherapy.
-The organisation is itself made up of fourteen member institutions which are training institutions, professional associations in their own right and accrediting bodies.
+The organisation is itself made up of twenty two member institutions which are training institutions, professional associations in their own right and accrediting bodies.
 Individual psychoanalytic and psychodynamic psychotherapists are members of these organisations and are ‘registrants’ of the BPC.

 There are around 1500 registrants of the BPC, working across the public, voluntary and private practice sectors.
 Many of our members are senior consultant psychiatrists, clinical psychologists and leading figures in the field of mental health.